Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Introduction

 As previously mentioned, the aim of this paper is to investigate the pointwise asymptotic stability of a set, and consequently, the semistability (of the set of equilibria).
 All the results are given based on \emph{Lyapunov pairs} approach associated to the differential inclusion \eqref{eq:prob} and the \emph{lower Hamiltonian} corresponding to the set-valued mapping $f-A$.
-We will demonstrate our capability to identify a set $S$ depending on dynamics and Lyapunov pairs ensuring that the system $(S, f-A)$ is invariant.
-Additionally, this set will significantly contribute to proving the $\mathbf{PAS}$ and the semistability of the set of equilibria as well.
+We will demonstrate our capability to identify a set $S$ depending on dynamics and Lyapunov pairs ensuring the system $(S, f-A)$ is invariant.
+This set is paramount to prove the $\mathbf{PAS}$ and the semistability of the set of equilibria as well.
 It is important to note that we are not providing a detailed characterization of invariant sets in this context.
-If $x(\cdot)$ is the solution of \eqref{eq:prob} starting at $x_0 \in \cl(\dom A)$ and $V, W$ are lower semicontinuous extended real-valued functions, then $(V,W)$ is called \emph{Lyapunov pair} for \eqref{eq:prob} if the function
+If $x(\cdot)$ is solves \eqref{eq:prob} starting at $x_0 \in \cl(\dom A)$ and $V, W$ are lower semicontinuous extended real-valued functions, then $(V,W)$ is called \emph{Lyapunov pair} for \eqref{eq:prob} if the function below is decreasing along the solution of \eqref{eq:prob}:

-is decreasing along the solution of \eqref{eq:prob}.
 Hence, if $W\equiv 0$ we say that the function $V$ is a Lyapunov function of \eqref{eq:prob}.

 Extensive research in recent decades has explored invariant sets via Lyapunov pairs.
 In \cite{ clarke1995,clarke1997approximate,clarke2}, the authors studied the classical case of differential inclusions of the form